Backup and Disaster Recovery

 At that point, the question is not whether something was backed up.
 The question is whether critical systems can be restored properly, whether data is recoverable offsite, and whether recovery can happen without dragging the business into extended downtime.

-UmbrellaNET delivers backup and disaster recovery as a managed operational function.
+UmbrellaNET delivers backup and disaster recovery as a managed recovery service.
 Critical systems are protected externally.
 Recovery paths are defined in advance.
-Restore capability is maintained so data, services, and operational continuity can be brought back under control when failure hits.
+Restore capability is maintained so data, systems and business continuity can be brought back under control when failure hits.

 Offsite.
 Structured.
 Ready.